Abhi5hekk/EarlySepsisPrediction/README.md

     return train
 ```
 #### Temperature
-Temperature for a healthy human being is between 36.4 degree C to 37.6 degree C. Creating a new feature custom_temp , which is categorical variable having three values Normal, Abnormal and Missing
+Temperature for a healthy human being is between 36.4 degree C to 37.6 degree C. Creating a new feature custom_temp , which is categorical variable having three values Normal, Abnormal and Missing.
 ```python
 def feature_engineer_temp(train):
     train.loc[(train['Temp'] >= 36.4) & (train['Temp'] < 37.6),